When I was a little girl, I was fascinated by my grannie’s potions and lotions.

 Not exactly.
 Thing is, picking up the cream with our fingers isn’t exactly the most hygienic thing to do.
-Even if our hands look clean, there are plenty of germs, dirt, and a whole bunch of other stuff on them we don’t want in our skincare products.
+Even if your hands look clean, there are plenty of germs, dirt, and a whole bunch of other stuff on them you don’t want in your skincare products.

 And, once they’re in our cream, it’s only a matter of time before they’ll end up on our face.
 Ewww!

-If some bacteria has somehow found their way inside them, they’ll start reproducing and spoil your cream.
-They may even give you an infection!
+If your cream doesn’t have a good preservative system (hint: most natural skincare products DON’T), any bacteria that finds their way inside them will start reproducing and spoil it.
+They may even give you an infection…

 The Bottom Line